you don't need wings to fly!

-Dalwallinu and the surrounding communities, like most rural communities are small, (with around 1,450 people in the shire).
-The whole community and wider regions is always affected by these road calamities, and all rural people have many stories and have been affected by someone who was not conscious of theirs and others safety on the road.
+Dalwallinu and the surrounding communities, like most rural communities, are small, with around 1,450 people in the shire.
+The whole community and wider regions are always affected by these road calamities, and all rural people have many stories of, or have been affected by, someone who was not conscious of theirs and others safety on the road.

-Sam is not only presenting to an older audience (~20-65 years old) at the Liebe Group’s Spring Field Day, but we are also taking the opportunity for him to be available to the younger audience in the local schools around the area (ranging from year 1 – year 12 students).
+Sam Bailey will present a road safety presentation.
+This is not only targeted to an older audience (~20-65 years old) at the Liebe Group’s Spring Field Day, but we are also taking the opportunity for him to be available to the younger audience in the local schools around the area (ranging from year 1 – year 12 students).
 This gives a greater audience base to really drive this important message.

 By supporting Sam’s attendance to these events we expect to reach approximately 700 adults and 300 students.